The Mission of Magna Elementary is to cultivate the intellectual, emotional, social, and physical growth for all our

 What is Allowed

 The neckline of shirts or dresses may be of any style.

 The length of shorts, dresses, or skirts is a matter of student choice, so long as the underwear is covered.
 Straps and waistbands are not a violation of the dress code.

 Shoe style, hair color, and piercings are a matter of student choice.

 Hats are allowed and may be worn at any direction or angle.
-Hoodie sweatshirts are permissible, but the hood may not be worn inside the building.
+Hoodie sweatshirts are permissible.
 Hats can be confiscated by any adult if they become a distraction or plaything.

 Other buildings and institutions, such as Matheson Jr. High, do not allow hats to be worn in the building.
 Please help your student understand that when they visit another location on a field trip, they are subject to that location’s dress code and should respectfully comply with requests to conform to that location’s standard.

 What is Not Allowed